-We work with dozens of urgent care clinics every year and would love to work with yours.
-We design each proposal around your specific needs but can handle nearly every aspect of the start-up process including the credentialing, contracting, marketing, lab setup and accreditation process.
+We work with over 50 new urgent care clinics every year and would love to work with yours.
+We design each proposal around your specific needs but can handle nearly every aspect of the start-up process.
+This includes assisting with the credentialing process, payer contracting and negotiations, marketing, lab setup and accreditation process.
 We will work with you to get your Urgent Care clinic certified based on the UCAOA (Urgent Care Association of America) criteria and can have you operational and compliant in no time at all.
 Listed below is an overview of our credentialing services and the UCAOA guidelines for new urgent care centers.

 Start-Up & Credentialing Service for Urgent Care Organizations

 The first thing you need to know is that the reimbursement for urgent care services have went down over the years while the guidelines to be considered an urgent care have become more stringent.
 Many of our urgent care centers are actually considered primary care/internal medicine clinics by the insurers to get around having a global fee.
 If you do wish to be credentialed as a true urgent care, you must fit into one of the two categories listed below.
 If contracted as an urgent care, you will receive compensation in the form of a global or flat fee which covers everything that patient could need while at your office.
 This works well in some areas while in others, it makes more sense to bill for each service separately like you would in a primary care setting.